-Projects are nominated by Society members, shortlisted, then visited and judged by a panel chosen from the world of architectural expertise.
+Projects are nominated, shortlisted, then visited and judged by a panel chosen from the world of architectural expertise.
 The winning designs are announced at a presentation evening, usually in the autumn, and receive a plaque which is unveiled by the Lord Mayor of Portsmouth.
 Commendation Awards are also made, to recognise great designs in a year that had an exceptional winner.
 In some years, the high standards of the competition may not have revealed a winning design, but there may have been a commendation-standard entry.

 Best new building